 Markets and usage for biometrics are up, down and all over the place since the pandemic hit.
-Meanwhile, the precipitous changes in consumer behavior and business priorities driving these shifts are also opening up new opportunities for fraud.
+Meanwhile, even when people understand the importance of authentication, the precipitous changes in consumer behavior and business priorities driving these shifts are also opening up new opportunities for fraud.

 What’s keeping me awake at night (besides news headlines and cranky stuck-at-home-all-summer kids): Fraud growth trends that were already a source of business upheaval, may now be gathering even more force.
 And I think it’s likely biometrics will play a central role in both new problems and solutions.